063 <3.23> Final Countdown

 The scene with Pamela and Spheeris is filmed on French Street on THE BURBANK STUDIOS (WARNER BROS.
 STUDIOS) backlot.

 The light yellow Ford Pinto Runabout is parked at the corner in the background (screen grab 2 — behind Spheeris).
-For details about this heavily used picture car, see above and # 001.
+For details about this heavily used car, see above and # 001.

 A Tuscany store named Skipper Ward Surplus can be seen in the background (screen grab 2).